 I love sewing now, but it wasn’t always that way.
 When I look at where I am now, sewing is such an integral part of my life.
-From creating new designs to relieving some stress, sewing is something that really completes me. lol.
+From creating new designs to relieving some stress, sewing is something that really completes me (lol).
 The other day, I was sewing and it got me thinking, where did my love of sewing actually begin?
 Who fostered that love?
-Fellow indie pattern designer Sew this Pattern recently started the social media hastag #Isewbecause so I figured I would continue the trend with the hastag #mysewing hero.
+Fellow indie pattern designer Sew this Pattern recently started the social media hashtag #Isewbecause so I figured I would continue the trend with the hashtag #mysewinghero.
 I hope this will inspire all of you to share who fostered your love of sewing as well!

 Sew… there you have it!
 My sewing heroes!
 Who are yours?
-Please share online with the hastag #mysewinghero or comment below!
+Please share online with the hashtag #mysewinghero or comment below!
 Keep on sewing!